Slash commands

 How to disable / and @ commands

-If you prefer not to trigger these actions when typing “/” or “@”:
+On desktop, if you prefer not to trigger these actions when typing “/” or “@”:

 - Open Settings, then go to Preferences > Notes.